VW scales back profit ambitions as crisis kicks in

 Still, Wolfsburg-based VW is counting on a strong presence in overseas markets to shrug off effects of the European crisis.
 Both vehicle sales and revenue may exceed last year's record levels of 9.1 million and 192.7 billion euros respectively, the carmaker said.

-The group's shares were down 6.2 percent by 4:26 p.m.
-British time.
+The group's shares were down 6.2 percent by 1626 GMT.
 Analysts said the fall also reflected disappointment over VW's planned dividend of 3.56 euros per preference share, short of the 3.85 euros expected on average in a Reuters poll.

 (Reporting by Andreas Cremer; Editing by Helen Massy-Beresford and Jane Merriman)